cfares-prog/nvim-config/README.md

 # nvim-config

-A fully customized Neovim configuration written entirely in Lua, featuring modern plugins for development with support for multiple languages including Rust, Python, TypeScript, C/C++, and C#.
+A fully customized Neovim configuration

 ## Table of Contents